timtroendle/cookiecutter-reproducible-research/default/{{cookiecutter.project_short_name}}/README.md

 ## Getting ready

-You need [conda](https://conda.io/docs/index.html) to run the analysis.
-Using conda, you can create a conda environment from within you can run it:
+You need [mamba](https://mamba.readthedocs.io/en/latest/) to run the analysis.
+Using mamba, you can create an environment from within you can run it:

-    conda env create -f environment.yaml
+    mamba env create -f environment.yaml

 ## Run the analysis